Regarding our international students, staff, and faculty

 As you know, on Friday afternoon, the White House issued an Executive Order entitled “Protecting the Nation from Terrorist Entry into the United States.”
 The Executive Order addresses standards for immigrant, nonimmigrant and refugee entry into the United States.

-While we continue to work to understand the full range of impacts, we share a summary of the Executive Order and answers to commonly asked questions.
+While we continue to work to understand the full range of impacts, we share a summary of the Executive Order and answers to commonly asked questions (new window).
 These are based on our current information, and we will update them as we learn more.

 The Executive Order is complex, and it may take months for the Administration to develop clear policies regarding standards for entry into the United States.
 In the meantime, we advise that members of our community from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen legally residing in the United States avoid travel outside the U.S. during this period and consult an immigration attorney if travel is required.